CodeBlack03/Task-RestAPI/README.md

 A Representational State Transfer Application Package Interface for Task manager.

 ## Installing
-`npm i `  to install all the dependencies
+`npm i `  to install all the dependencies,
-`npm run dev` to run the application on server.
+`npm run dev` to run the application on server,
 `npm run test` to run the tests on the application.

 ## Overview